Banking, Finance, and Insurance + COVID-19

 The insurance industry helps manage risk and soften losses during times of economic turmoil.
 Insurance touches a wide variety of sectors, home, health, life, travel, auto, and business.

 The virus has impacted all of the different sectors of insurance.
-KMPG reports insurance claims are growing with COVID-19 across every industry.
+Reuters reports insurance claims grew with COVID-19.

 Insurers are having to adapt quickly to meet the demands of inquires and claims.
 Life insurers face the most challenges right now, monitoring mortality rates, and being impacted by the markets.